lucasaid/file-curator/README.md

 #### Mac Users Note:

-If on a Mac OS, the script will attempt to grab any comments attached to the file using finder.
+If on a Mac OS, the script will attempt to grab and set any comments attached to the file using finder if the `-a` flag is set.